Atomic69420/Atomic-AntiCheat/README.md

 - NoFall [T1] (Kicks players who respawn when they are not dead which is the method used in NoFall for horion.)
 ### VPN/Proxy Detections
 - Anti VPN [T1] (Kicks players who are using a proxy or VPN.)
+### Device ID Spoof Detections
+- Device ID Spoof [T1] (Kicks players who are on the same device but have a different device id.)